OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/install.md

 ### Install Python for GeoProcessor Test Framework (Optional) ###

-The test framework version of the  GeoProcessor currently requires Python 2.7+ (version 3.x is not yet supported).
+The test framework version of the  GeoProcessor currently requires Python 3.6+.

 In the future the GeoProcessor may be distributed with a Python virtual environment.
 However, this is currently not implemented.